-Our collections highlight the evolution of medical education and medical care in New York City, ranging from 19th and early 20th century patient casebooks from the NYU-staffed divisions at Bellevue Hospital to contemporary administrative records of the NYU Langone Medical Center and NYU School of Medicine.
+Our collections highlight the evolution of medical education and medical care in New York City, ranging from 19th and early 20th century patient casebooks from the NYU-staffed divisions at Bellevue Hospital to contemporary administrative records of NYU Langone Health.
 Some of our collections may be restricted and will require special permission for access.
 The Archives manage the Rare Books of the NYU Health Sciences Libraries.
 Rare books are included in the library catalog, but you must request an appointment to view the collection.

-Our digital collections feature faculty and alumni profiles, select items from the archival audio and visual collections, NYULMC publications, and a small collection of historic NYU School of Medicine curricula and student papers.
+Our digital collections feature faculty and alumni profiles, select items from the archival audio and visual collections, NYU Langone publications, and a small collection of historic NYU medical school curricula and student papers.
 Please note that the majority of our holdings are not digitized, and are available to view by appointment only.

-While the Archives collect many personal papers and administrative records relating to faculty, alumni, and the NYU Langone Medical Center and School of Medicine, there are some materials we do not collect, including student records and patient records.
+While the Archives collect many personal papers and administrative records relating to faculty, alumni, and NYU Langone Health, there are some materials we do not collect, including student records and patient records.
 Please see Materials not found in the Archives for more information and alternate resources.

 For more information about our collections, or to make an appointment with an Archivist, please contact us via our Reference Contact Form.

 Collections at the Archives

 - Antique Glass Medical Bottles: This collection is due to the generous donations by Dr. Arthur Lindner, retired Associate Dean, and Elena Lesser Bruun in 2001.
 The collection consists of glass medical bottles from the Victorian and Modern Era (19th and 20th Century).

 - Austin Flint 19th Century Physician Notebooks: Fragile handwritten notebooks contain lecture notes, patient anecdotes, and personal comments.